cultistsimulator/fr/README.md

 ## What is this project?

-This projects is a free (as in free beer) translation in french of the game "Cultist Simulator".
+This projects is a free (as in free beer) translation in french of the game [Cultist Simulator](https://store.steampowered.com/app/718670/Cultist_Simulator/).

 ## Who can contribute, what is the licence?